stack-inc/electron/docs/api/scroll-view.md

 Returns `Integer` - The max height for the bounded scroll view.

 This is negative value if the view is not bounded.

-#### `view.clipHeightTo(minHeight, maxHeight)` _Windows_ _Experimental_

-* `minHeight` Integer - The min height for the bounded scroll view.
-* `maxHeight` Integer - The max height for the bounded scroll view.

-Turns this scroll view into a bounded scroll view, with a fixed height.
-By default, a ScrollView will stretch to fill its outer container.

 #### `view.getVisibleRect()` _Windows_ _Experimental_